maihd/lite/README.md

     - Open binary file in preview-mode.
     - Use fast string algorithms (code editting are working on string heavily)
     - Better mouse interacting.
-    - Key bindings docs (for mai usage and maistyle)
+    - Key bindings docs (for Mai usage and MaiStyle)

 - Software distributing:
     - Compile to Lua to bytecode.